Praiseike/x86BootLoader/README.md

 # x86BootLoader

-Install bochs or qemu and the GNU assembler (as or gas) Install python and run the run.py file by typing
+Install bochs or qemu and the GNU assembler (as or gas)\n Install python and run the run.py file by typing